• Skip to main content

 How to make a milkshake that's healthier?

 It does sound contradictory, but milkshakes can be made healthy!
-On top of making it dairy-free, there are other ways boost its nutrition and turn it into a recipe that's totally acceptable to enjoy for breakfast.
+On top of making it dairy-free, there are other ways to boost its nutrition and turn it into a recipe that's totally acceptable to enjoy for breakfast.

 Here are my tricks for this recipe: